 When will I receive a written report?

-At NESCA, our goal is to deliver written reports four to six weeks after the feedback meeting.
+At NESCA, our goal is to deliver written reports six weeks after the feedback meeting.
 For various reasons, reports may sometimes take longer than this to be completed.
 If you have a specific date (i.e. upcoming TEAM meeting, school conference) when you will need a written document, please let us know when making your appointment or at the intake session, so we can determine if that deadline can be met.
 Please plan accordingly by scheduling those meetings eight to nine weeks after the feedback session.
 This will allow you to get the report to the schools at least 10 days prior to your meeting, which most schools require.

 How should I prepare my child for the evaluation?